The Gondoliers

 The Gondoliers; or, The King of Barataria is a Savoy Opera, with music by Arthur Sullivan and libretto by W. S. Gilbert.
 It premiered at the Savoy Theatre on 7 December 1889 and ran for a very successful 554 performances (at that time the fifth longest-running piece of musical theatre in history), closing on 30 June 1891.
 This was the twelfth comic opera collaboration of fourteen between Gilbert and Sullivan.

-The story of the opera concerns the young bride of the heir to the throne of the fictional kingdom of Barataria who arrives in Venice to join her husband.
-It turns out, however, that he cannot be identified, since he was entrusted to the care of a drunken gondolier who mixed up the prince with his own son.
-To complicate matters, the King of Barataria has just been killed.
-The two young gondoliers must now jointly rule the kingdom until the nurse of the prince can be brought in to determine which of them is the rightful king.
-Moreover, when the young queen arrives to claim her husband, she finds that the two gondoliers have both recently married local girls.
-A last complicating factor is that she, herself, is in love with another man.
+The story of the opera concerns brothers Marco and Giuseppe Palmieri, a pair of Venetian gondoliers who are told that one of them is heir to the throne of the fictional kingdom of Barataria; until it can be discovered by the Grand Inquisitor which of them is the heir, they must rule jointly.
+Unbeknownst to the brothers, who have just married Venetian farm girls, the heir was wed in infancy to the daughter of the Spanish Duke of Plaza-Toro, who is herself in love with her father's servant.
+A subplot concerns the impoverished Duke attempting to improve his finances by forming a limited liability company.

 The Gondoliers was Gilbert and Sullivan's last great success.
 In this opera, Gilbert returns to the satire of class distinctions figuring in many of his earlier librettos.
 The libretto also reflects Gilbert's fascination with the "Stock Company Act", highlighting the absurd convergence of natural persons and legal entities, which plays an even larger part in the next opera, Utopia Limited.
 As in several of their earlier operas, by setting the work comfortably far away from England, Gilbert was emboldened to direct sharper criticism at the nobility and the institution of the monarchy itself.